Tsilispyr/Exercise_Ask_Kat/INSTALLATION_GUIDE.md

 ## 📋 Overview

-This guide provides step-by-step instructions to set up and run the complete DevOps Pets application, including all components and infrastructure.
+This guide provides step-by-step instructions to set up and run the complete DevOps-Pets application, including all components and infrastructure.

 ## 🎯 Application Components